 Keltbray has implemented the SMARTWaste online tool across the Group, which measures waste, energy, water and the responsible sourcing and use of material, helping us to divert over 99% of our construction and demolition waste material from landfill.

 Per £1m turnover we used 50% less electricity and 80% less water

 Keltbray is in receipt of two grants from Innovate UK, the UK's innovation agency, to deliver solutions that will improve productivity, quality and performance of the UK construction sector.

 Keltbray has committed to secure unprecedented efficiency improvements in deep foundation construction and develop the HIPER pile, a cutting edge Keltbray Piling development.
 Thanks to the funding, we've also been able to employ four full time research and development engineers to support the project.

 The 2030 Agenda for Sustainable Development is a global agreement by the UN to eradicate poverty and fight inequality and injustice, with a focus on 17 Sustainable Development Goals.

-Keltbray has committed to focusing on seven of these: Zero Hunger, Good Health and Wellbeing, Decent Work and Economic Growth, Industry Innovation and Infrastructure, Reduced Inequalities, Sustainable Cities and Communities, and Climate Action.
+Keltbray has committed to focusing on seven of these: Good Health and Wellbeing, Quality Education, Decent Work and Economic Growth, Industry Innovation and Infrastructure, Reduced Inequalities, Sustainable Cities and Communities, and Climate Action.
 Targets are set each year and every employee has the opportunity to play their part in meeting them.

 Keltbray was the first in the UK to install a permanent works pile using a zero cement concrete, Cemfree.